Interstate 280 (California): History

-I-280 was added to the Interstate Highway System on September 15, 1955 as a route from San Jose north to San Francisco.
+I-280 was added to the Interstate Highway System on September 15, 1955, as a route from San Jose north to San Francisco.
 This ran along the present alignment of I-280 south of San Francisco, but, in San Francisco, it was instead intended to run north parallel to SR 1, past the planned west end of I-80 which would have been at the junction with the Panhandle Freeway just south of Fulton and Park Presidio, along what would have been the Park Presidio Freeway north to the south approach to the Golden Gate Bridge.
 At that point, I-280 would have met I-480 (Embarcadero Freeway), which would have headed east on Doyle Drive (US 101), the Golden Gate Freeway, and onto the Embarcadero Freeway to reach the San Francisco–Oakland Bay Bridge.
 I-480 would have continued south on the never-built section of the Southern-Embarcadero Freeway from Folsom and the Embarcadero to 5th and King streets, then along the present Southern-Embarcadero Freeway to meet the Southern Freeway (now I-280) near the Alemany Maze, which served as the US 101 Bypass until I-280 was built.
 The I-280 number was approved on November 10, 1958.

-In the 1964 renumbering, I-280's legislative designation was officially applied to your the planned route.
+In the 1964 renumbering, I-280's legislative designation was officially applied to the planned route.
 This replaced SR 1 in San Francisco; the new SR 1 alignment turned northeast where I-280 now runs, quickly ending at SR 82 (San Jose Avenue/Alemany Boulevard).
 SR 1, however, continued to be signed along its former (and current) alignment, which had not been upgraded to freeway standards.

 A realignment approved January 1968 primarily took I-280's legislative definition onto its current route.
 This new routing ran along what had been SR 1, SR 82, SR 87, and I-480 (downgraded to SR 480 then), ending at I-80 at the western Bay Bridge approach.
 This change was made on the state level in 1968, restoring SR 1 to its current alignment and truncating SR 82, SR 87 and SR 480.

 For the scenic portion, the section of I-280 between SR 85 (Cupertino) and SR 84 (Woodside) was completed in the late 1960s alongside SR 85.
 The section between SR 92 (San Mateo) and SR 84 was not completed until the 1970s.
 Until then, traffic was routed on Cañada Road between the two ends.